E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: Introduction

 \section{Introduction}

-Understanding and reasoning about long context has become essential for Large Language Models (LLMs), especially for tasks like multi-round dialogues~\cite{bai2024mt}, (multi)-repository code generation~\cite{zhang2023repocoder}, and (multi)-document summarization~\cite{giorgi2023open} and question answering~\cite{singh2021end}.
+Understanding and reasoning about long context has become essential for LLMs, especially for tasks like multi-round dialogues~\citep{bai2024mt}, (multi)-repository code generation~\citep{zhang2023repocoder}, and (multi)-document summarization~\citep{giorgi2023open} and question answering~\citep{singh2021end}.
 These tasks often require processing thousands or even millions of tokens to ensure coherence and accuracy.
-On the other hand, to boost the performance of LLMs, techniques that effectively prompt LLMs to activate the domain-specific knowledge—such as chain-of-thought reasoning~\cite{wei2022chain}, in-context learning~\cite{dong2022survey}, and retrieving relevant documents or historical conversations~\cite{ding2024survey}—are also pushing the demand for longer sequence lengths.
+In addition, techniques that effectively boost the performance of LLMs—such as chain-of-thought reasoning~\citep{wei2022chain}, in-context learning~\citep{dong2022survey}, and retrieving relevant documents or historical conversations~\citep{ding2024survey}—are also pushing the demand for longer context window.

-Considerable effort has been and is still being put into developing models that can increase the context length of LLMs, aiming at achieving strong performance for longer contexts (\textbf{\textit{T1}}), while reducing the training and inference complexity (\textbf{\textit{T2}}), and at the same time being compatible with pretrained models (\textbf{\textit{T3}}) such that the pretrained knowledge in these models can be effectively exploited.
+Considerable efforts have been and are still being put into increasing the context length of LLMs, aiming at achieving strong performance for longer contexts (\textbf{\textit{T1}}), while reducing the training and inference complexity (\textbf{\textit{T2}}), and at the same time being compatible with pretrained models (\textbf{\textit{T3}}).
+Achieving this compatibility is crucial for effectively leveraging the pretrained knowledge contained in these models, allowing for \textbf{parameter and sample efficiency} without necessitating extensive additional training with large datasets.
 However, achieving all three targets simultaneously presents a formidable challenge that often leads to some compromises, a phenomenon we refer to as the ``impossible triangle'', as illustrated in Figure~\ref{fig:impossible_triangle}.
+Current research in this field primarily focuses on three main avenues: modifying position embeddings, attention mechanisms, and the long input sequence itself.\footnote{A detailed literature review is provided in Appendix~\ref{app:related_works}.}

+\textbf{Length Extension}: The first group of methods adjust the position embeddings of LLMs to accommodate longer context extensions~\citep{peng2023YaRN,dinglongrope}.
+This typically involves selecting a large base value for RoPE~\citep{su2024roformer} followed by continued pretraining or fine-tuning~\citep{zhao2024longskywork,gao2024train}.
+While these methods effectively extend context length (\textbf{\textit{T1}}), they typically require substantial continued pretraining with tens of billions of tokens (\textbf{\textit{T3}}) and incur high computational complexity during both training and inference (\textbf{\textit{T2}}).
+For instance, even with the ability to extend context window to 2M, as seen in LongRoPE~\citep{dinglongrope}, enormous resources are required to train and deploy the model, and inference times can be prohibitively long for extended sequences.